 New legislation in both the UK and EU is being introduced to support hydrogen adoption, with cross-border funding allocated to infrastructure projects, including the development of new hydrogen pipelines, to bolster energy security.
 These trends position EHG’s initial sites to capitalize on a rapidly growing market.

-EHP is located at a point where Scotland’s new fixed and floating offshore wind energy will first arrive onshore.
-Wind energy will be paired with energy storage.
-Our plant could allow some wind projects to come online prior to the buildout of the transmission grid for domestic and export markets.
+Our site is strategically located near the point where Scotland’s new fixed and floating offshore wind projects will first come onshore.
+We plan to utilize UK’s offshore wind energy supply paired with electrical energy storage for temporal matching, ensuring compliance with EU green hydrogen standards and 100% availability.
+The Peterhead plant will allow some wind projects to come online prior to the buildout of the transmission grid for domestic and export markets.

-For efficient market access, our Peterhead sites are located less than eight kilometers from the international export port of Peterhead.
-Peterhead is poised to be the epicentre of all new hydrogen infrastructure such as electrical energy and hydrogen storage, pipelines within Scotland, and pipelines internationally in the EU.
+For efficient market access, our Peterhead sites are located less than one kilometer from the international export port of Peterhead.
+Peterhead is poised to be the epicentre of new hydrogen infrastructure such as electrical energy and hydrogen storage, pipelines within Scotland, and pipelines internationally in the EU.

-EHP is in negotiations for a fully comprehensive logistics management agreement.
+EHP is in negotiations for a fully comprehensive logistics management agreement with ASCO, a global provider of port logistics and services.

 It is anticipated that the hydrogen infrastructure will become more developed as hydrogen becomes more widely used and the world transitions to clean energy.
 EHP will utilise the new pipelines planned within Scotland, under the sea, and from Scotland to Germany.